Arizona Wildcats: Competition cheerleading

 Developed in 2014 and founded in 2015, the CO-ED competition cheerleading team was created to give individuals who participated in 4 person stunt groups and competitions a chance to represent the school.
 The team competes at national levels at the NCA national college competition in Daytona Florida, the USA national college competition in Anaheim California, and more.
 In 2020, the team placed 2nd in the Virtual Daytona competition and won 1st in the virtual national college classic competition.
 They have also won the club sport of the year award for the UofA two years in a row, as well as their coach Nicole Dudas receiving the club sports coach of the year award in 2021.
 The group does many fundraising activities and community service as well.

 The team is separate from the sideline team seen at football games, as they focus more on competing at a national level.
-In a very short amount of time, the organization has grown from being a tier 3 club sport, to a tier one team, a NCA affiliated cheer team, and a national placing team in competitions.
+In a very short amount of time, the organization has grown from being a tier 3 club sport, to a tier one team, an NCA affiliated cheer team, and a national placing team in competitions.